 Fluoroquinolones and nitrofurans.
 Antagonists.

-Carbapenem ® and other beta-lactams.
-Pronounced antagonism.
+Carbapenem ® and other beta-lactams. pronounced antagonism.

 and hydrocortisone.

-Carbenicillin ® with kanamycin ®, gentamycin ®.
+Carbenicillin ® with kanamycin ® , gentamicin ® .

 Tetracyclines with sulfonamides are not combined with hydrocortisone, calcium salts, soda.